dhsorens/cce-token-contract/README.md

 TODO :
 Total supply should be capped by the Carbon contract to keep the token holders from surprising the market and devaluing the tokens in circulation by minting more.

+## FA2 Functionality

+Users and token holders wishing to manage their tokens, i.e. with the `Transfer` or `Balance_of` functions, can query the project's FA2 contract and it functions as normal.